Astrostatistics: Imperial Centre for Inference and Cosmology

 Extra-Galactic astronomy is an incredibly broad topic which covers all observations of objects outside of our own Milky Way galaxy.
 All such observations must be interpreted in the context of an expanding Universe, which induces a cosmological redshift, and with look-back times that can be an appreciable fraction of the (current) age of the Universe.
 Particularly at the high redshifts and large look-back times that are the focus of the Group’s research efforts, the focus is on observing the evolution of the cosmological populations over cosmic time, with a particular focus on dusty star-forming galaxies and high-redshift quasars.

 Cosmology is the science of studying the Universe as a whole, its origin, its composition and its properties.
-We are interested in investigating the cosmic microwave background, the relic radiation from the Big Bang, and in developing and deploying advanced statistical techniques to compare theory and observations.
-We are also at the forefront of dark matter research, using multiple probes from cosmology, astroparticle physics and colliders to identify and characterise the nature of dark matter.
+We are interested in investigating the cosmic microwave background, the relic radiation from the Big Bang, and stochastic gravitational wave backgrounds, and in developing and deploying advanced statistical techniques to compare theory and observations.

 Missions and facilities

-The Astrophysics Group is involved in a wide range of major projects covering areas of astrophysics from the local galactic environment to the cosmic microwave background and the beginning of the universe.
-Some of these use major satellite observatories, such as the Herschel and Planck satellites launched in the middle of 2009.
-Others use existing ground and space based observatories such as the Chandra X-ray satellite or the James Clarke Maxwell Telescope, while still more are in the early stages of planning such as the IXO International X-Ray Observatory.
+The Astrophysics Group is involved in a wide range of major projects covering areas of astrophysics from the local galactic environment to the cosmic microwave background and the beginning of the Universe.
+Some of these use major satellite observatories, such as the Herschel and Planck satellites launched in the middle of 2009, and Euclid satellite, launch 2023.
+Others use existing ground-based observatories such as the James Clarke Maxwell Telescope, Square Kilometre Array, Rubin Observatory, and Simons Observatory.